silvio/docker-matrix/readme.md

 [liberapay]: https://liberapay.com/AVENTER

-Silvio is still the official maintainer.
-And so long we dont know how he is, please also pledge to him via [bountysource] or [paypal.me/silviofricke].
+Silvio is the godfather of this image.
+So please be nice and pledge for him via [bountysource] or [paypal.me/silviofricke].

 [bountysource]: https://www.bountysource.com